byu-oit/tyk-gateway-docker/doc/README.md

 A couple of our API platforms are not able to consume JWTs (notably, PeopleSoft and C-Framework).
 Rather, these platforms accept identity data via an HTTP header.
 Currently, these platforms are secured at the network layer (i.e. gateways are inside the same trusted zone as the platform servers). **TODO: Figure out how to securely allow these platform servers to trust traffic from gateways managed by Tyk**

 Ory Hydra (fronted by Ory Oathkeeper) will be used for OAuth.
-The gateways will proxy these requests, allowing the tokens to be captured and synchronized with Tyk.
+The gateways will proxy these requests, allowing the token revocation process to be hooked, so that JWTs can be invalidated.

+APIs registered in Tyk will not use Token Authentication.
+Rather, they will use a custom plugin authentication that follows the flow of the diagram above.
+This eliminates the need to synchronize access tokens with Tyk.